ASTGI: Adaptive Spatio-Temporal Graph Interactions for Irregular Multivariate Time Series Forecasting: Related Work

 \section{Related Work}

-Recently, deep learning has made impressive progress in natural language processing~\citep{liang2024cmat, li2025multi, zhou2024human}, computer vision~\citep{lu2023tf,lu2024mace,lu2024robust,zhou2025reagent}, and other aspects~\citep{wang2025unitmge,li2025set,yang2024wcdt}.
-Studies have shown that learned features may perform better than human-designed features.
-Therefore, many deep learning-based IMTSF methods have been proposed and have received substantial extensive attention.
-Currently, the related research can be broadly categorized into two main technical routes: structured representation-based methods and raw-data-based methods.
+Deep learning has made impressive progress in natural language processing (NLP), time series analysis, computer vision, and other aspects \cite{zhang2024distilling,yu2025vismem,yu2025visual,yu2025visualMulti,zhang2025weakly,chen2025gim,lu2024mace,lu2023tf,ma2024followpose,ma2024followyouremoji,zhou2025dragflow,ma2025followfaster,wang2026ernie}.
+Studies have shown that learned features may perform better than human-designed features \cite{ zhang2025rethinking,zhang2025imdprompter,qi2025seeing,ma2025followyourmotion,lu2024robust,lu2025does,ma2025controllable,ma2025followyourclick}.
+Existing deep learning methods for IMTSF can be broadly categorized into two paradigms based on how they handle data irregularity: Structured Representation-based methods and Raw-Data-based methods.
+The former transforms irregular data into regular structures to utilize standard sequence models, often at the cost of information distortion.
+The latter models discrete observations directly but typically relies on fixed rules for interaction.
+Our ASTGI framework falls into the second category but distinguishes itself by employing a fully adaptive graph interaction mechanism to capture dynamic dependencies without information loss.